uvic-auvic/Polaris-2019/ros/src/controlsystem/README.md

 the last state list by a '/' (see example below).
 States CAN have the following fields: params.
 State are not allowed to have any of the following names: procedure, error, next, and params.

+### State Reserved Words
+- "procedure": This defines the c++ procedure that this state relies upon.
+- "error": This specifies the path/name of the state this state transitions to for error behaviour.
+- "next": This specifies the path/name of the state this state transitions to for normal behaviour.
+- "params": This specifies a dictionary of options for the state to be created with.
+(This needs to be defined.)

 ```yaml
 states:
   startstate: